Is It Safe to Travel to Nigeria in 2026?

 Notable restrictions:

-• Drug possession illegal including medical marijuana.
+• Drug possession is illegal, including medical marijuana.

-• E-cigarettes prohibited.
+• E-cigarettes are prohibited.

 Vaccinations